I need advice for me

 Residents participate in a 12 Step Recovery Programme, that is tailored to their needs.

 Support is not just geared towards abstinence, but designed to meet each individual’s mental, spiritual and emotional needs too.

 How can you help me?

 The simple answer is that if you have made the decision to change, we can support that process with medical, residential, pastoral and counselling therapies.
 It’s not an easy decision to make – and this is no holiday camp.
 We know that this programme works.
-Many men are now living happy, fulfilling lives – with wives, families and careers – and are COMPLETELY drug and alcohol free, because of their commitment to living by the rules and programme of Livingstone House.
+Many men are now living happy, fulfilling lives – with wives, families and careers – and are COMPLETELY drug and alcohol free, because of their commitment to living by the programme of Livingstone House.

 YOU make the decision to change…WE help you along the journey to recovery.
 It’s a partnership between us and you.